boda-akos/STM32-controllerless-LCD-drive/README.md

 They need +5V, -22V voltage for the operation, provided by a MC34063 converter.

 Update January 2023 : Ricoh copier 640x240 LCD drive, animated graphics, touch decode.
+Uses the RCT6 processor for greater RAM.
+Touch decode hardware is a simple PNP / NPN transistor matrix.
+The transistors are digital type (5 kOhm R network on Base).
+Interrupt driven decoder firmware using two ADC channels.